saichler/l8utils/README.md

-# shared
+# l8utils
-Common Shared Utilities and Interfaces
+Common Shared Utilities for Layer8 projects

 ## Overview
 Insights of developing **Micro Services** application have highlighted that there are